kuronosec/zikuani/README.md

     * Insert your smart card into a USB port.
     * Run:
         ```bash
-        "open /Applications/Zikuani.app/Contents/MacOS/Zikuani"
+        "open /Applications/zk-firma-digital/Contents/MacOS/zk-firma-digital"
         ```
-    * Alternatively, search for Zikuani in the Finder menu.
+    * Alternatively, search for zk-firma-digital in the Finder menu.

 ## Build